TEAMMATES/teammates/docs/settingUp.md

 ## Step 4: Set up an IDE

 [Eclipse IDE](#eclipse) is our preferred development environment and will get full support.
-[IntelliJ IDEA](#intellij-idea) support is currently experimental and will receive limited support.
+[IntelliJ IDEA](#intellij-idea) usage is currently experimental and will receive limited support.
 Support requests related to other IDEs will not be entertained.

 ### Eclipse